top of page

 .

 Children with cystic fibrosis (CF) in low-resource settings often lack access to basic, evidence-based care, contributing to dramatically reduced life expectancy, including just 23 years at Mexico City’s Federico Gómez Children’s Hospital.
-This study evaluates the health and cost impact of providing a comprehensive basic CF care package including: weight gainer supplements, hypertonic saline, Aerobikas, nebulizer compressors, and portable oxygen concentrators to 25 at-risk pediatric patients, at an annual cost of approximately $1,600 per child.
-At the 6-month mark, preliminary findings show a 6% improvement in weight, an 11% increase in FEV₁, and a projected 16% reduction in inpatient hospital days— demonstrating that modest investments in fundamental CF care can significantly improve outcomes while reducing healthcare utilization and cost.
+This study evaluates the health and cost impact of providing a comprehensive basic CF care package including: weight gainer supplements, hypertonic saline, Aerobikas, nebulizer compressors, and portable oxygen concentrators to 25 at-risk pediatric patients, at an annual cost of approximately $2,200 per child.
+Over 12 months, this generated a net savings of $2,500 per child.

 bottom of page